eric-lee25/gndapts-react-django-rest/README.md

     git checkout -b <feature_name>
     ```

 2. Any code you add or change should go only on that new branch.
+Once you're done making changes, commit and push:

+    ```
+    git commit -m "<insert msg here>"
+    git push origin <branch name>
+    ```

-Once you're done making changes, go to github and submit a pull request.
+3. Go to github and submit a pull request.
 Please fill out details about what you changed and how you made your changes.
 I will look it over and approve.